emiljensengit/dkfds-docs/README.md

 Some parts of the documentation are built using [gulp](http://gulpjs.com/).

-To work on the site, switch to your local copy of the repository in terminal then run the following command to install project dependencies:
+To work on the site, clone a local copy of this repository.
+Then open a terminal and run the following commands to install project dependencies:

 ```sh
 npm install